 4 – 21 April 2018 at Metro Arts, Brisbane.
 Exhibition opening Wednesday 4th April 6pm.

-Some of the works in the exhibition are bold, others are more quiet, but together the artists in Disobedient Daughters offer a diverse and nuanced perspective on themes of everyday relations and individual life as it relates to a ‘Asian female experience.’
+Some of the works in the exhibition are bold and loud, others are more quiet and subtle, but together the artists in Disobedient Daughters offer a diverse and nuanced perspective on themes of everyday relations and individual life as it relates to a ‘Asian female experience.’
 The exhibition does not seek to define what this experience might be, but instead hopes to offer new perspectives and possibilities for the future.